Bringing you the

 believe we eat the actual Flesh and Blood,

-Soul and Divinity of Jesus.
+Soul, and Divinity of Jesus.

-I am unsure of how exactly to respond.
+I am unsure of how to exactly respond.
 Another

 one said to me that we practice ritualistic